milanm/csharp-cheatsheet/README.md

 ## Dictionary

 Dictionaries store key-value pairs for fast lookups by key.
+They are essential when you need to quickly access values based on unique identifiers.

 ```csharp
 using System.Collections.Generic;